-Funding for these scholarships comes from philanthropic support to the college.
+Funding for the student aid listed below comes from philanthropic support to the college.
 Both need-based and merit-based scholarships are awarded by the college, and most scholarship funds are credited to the student's account in late summer.
 Most scholarships are available to students across all programs in the college.
 This list is inclusive of active scholarships and awards but will be dependent on funding each award term.
 Apply now for scholarships.

 Graduate students can find funding from a variety of sources, including through fellowships offered by their programs and graduate focused awards and grants.
 For scholarships and awards available to students in a particular program, please see the listings in that program.

-Students and prospective students can also click here to determine if they should file a VASA or a Free Application for Federal Student Aid (FAFSA) application.
-The Virginia Alternative State Aid Application (VASA) is a free and safe way for students to pursue financial assistance for undergraduate education.
-The deadline for priority consideration is Feb.
-1. Interested current and prospective undergraduate students should click here for additional information and the application.
+Students and prospective students can determine if they should file a VASA or a Free Application for Federal Student Aid (FAFSA) application here.
+The Virginia Alternative State Aid application (VASA) is a free and safe way for students to pursue financial assistance for undergraduate education.
+The deadline for priority consideration is February 1.
+Interested current and prospective undergraduate students can find additional information and the application here.

-Learn more about all of Mason's scholarship opportunities.
-There are also additional external scholarship opportunities available to students through Financial Aid.
+Learn more about all of George Mason's scholarship opportunities.
+There are also additional external scholarship opportunities available to students through financial aid.
 Please contact the Office of Financial Aid with questions regarding external opportunities.

-Support is available for current students who are experiencing immediate financial obstacles, such as homelessness and food insecurity through University Life.
-Requests for this funding are reviewed on a rolling basis.
+Support is available for current students who are experiencing immediate financial obstacles, such as homelessness and food insecurity through the Student Emergency Assistance Fund.
 To apply, complete the Student Emergency Assistance Fund form.

-For any financial aid questions, please contact the Office of Student Financial Aid at (703) 993-2353.
+Please refer to your scholarship letter for specific requirements of your scholarship.
+For any financial aid questions, please contact the Office of Student Financial Aid at 703-993-2353.
 For questions regarding the taxability and reporting requirements for an award, please see IRS Publication 970 at www.irs.gov.

 Graduate

-The 2023 Graduate Dean's Challenge Award will recognize exceptional students not only in their superior academic achievement but also in their inspirational civic and community engagement.
-Applicants must have demonstrated academic excellence, a commitment to education as a powerful tool for social change, and recognized commitment to leadership and community engagement.
+The Graduate Dean's Challenge Award recognizes exceptional students not only in their superior academic achievement but also in their inspirational civic and community engagement.
+Applicants must have demonstrated academic excellence, a commitment to using their research or creative work as a tool for positive social change, and experience as community-engaged leaders.

-- Master’s applicants: must have at least 18 earned credit hours of coursework at George Mason by the date of application; May 2023 graduates are eligible.
+Master’s applicants must have at least 18 earned credit hours of coursework at George Mason by the date of application; May graduates are eligible.

-- Doctoral applicants: must have advanced to candidacy and be enrolled in the current graduate degree program at George Mason during the fall 2023 semester (May 2023 doctoral graduates are not eligible.)
+Doctoral applicants must have advanced to candidacy and be enrolled in a current graduate degree program at George Mason in the semester in which they apply (May doctoral graduates are not eligible).

-- All applicants must be actively enrolled in a master’s or doctoral program in the College of Humanities and Social Sciences in Spring 2023.
+All applicants must be actively enrolled in a master’s or doctoral program in the College of Humanities and Social Sciences during the term of application.

-- Applicants should have an exceptional record of intellectual engagement in the discipline and a record of leadership within the campus, community, and the profession.
+Applicants should have an exceptional record of intellectual engagement in the discipline and a record of leadership within the campus, community, and profession.

 The application should consist of: